 Chicago City Hall - Find general Chicago City Hall greenroof monitoring info here.
 Read the August 8, 2001 Chicago City Hall Temperature Fluctuation Differences between both sides of the building, greened (City Hall) vs. barren (Cook County) PDF.

 Data collection on the test plots continues and will be reported as results are made available.
 Anyone interested can see the test plots for themselves at the Chicago Center for Green Technology."
-Read the results of data collected during the remainder of that year in the PDF entitled "Green Roof Test Plot 2003 End of Year Project Summary Report" prepared by MWH Americas, Inc. for the City of Chicago Department of Environment.
+Data was collected during the remainder of that year and published in the PDF entitled "Green Roof Test Plot 2003 End of Year Project Summary Report" prepared by MWH Americas, Inc. for the City of Chicago Department of Environment.

 City of Toronto